-Bartch’s potential rise isn’t unprecedented either.
-Ali Marpet played for college ball at Hobart, but his tape put him on NFL radars.
+The rise of D3 players is tricky, but Bartch has several things going his way.
+First, offensive linemen are at an absolute premium in today’s game, and offensive tackles even more so.
+Four of those ten Division III players listed above are offensive linemen.
+Teams are more than willing to try almost anybody at the spot.
+Second, his potential rise isn’t unprecedented either.
+Ali Marpet played for Hobart in college, but his tape had him on NFL radars.
 He worked himself up into playing in the Senior Bowl, where he dominated in practice.
-He performed well at the Combine, and the kid from Hobart became a second-round pick of the Tampa Bay Buccaneers, and he’s become one of the top offensive linemen in the NFL today.
+He performed well at the Combine and the kid from Hobart became a second-round pick of the Tampa Bay Buccaneers, and he’s become one of the best offensive linemen in the NFL today.
 The other case is in the 2013 NFL Draft with offensive tackle Terron Armstead.

 Armstead played for Arkansas-Pine Bluff in college, which is an FCS-level team.
-However, the Golden Lions enjoyed a 10-2 record in his senior season, drawing some NFL attention.
+However, the Golden Lions enjoyed a 10-2 record his senior season, drawing some NFL attention.
 This led to Armstead’s invitation to the offseason circuit, which is where he made his money.
-Armstead enjoyed a great showing at the East-West Shrine Game, but the Combine really solidified his stock.
-Armstead was a former track star, and he blew the Combine open by running a 4.71-second forty-yard dash.
-This led to his 3rd-round selection, and he’s now arguably the best left tackle in the NFL..
+Armstead enjoyed a great showing at the East-West Shrine Game, but the Combine really sold his stock.
+Armstead was a former track star, and he blew the Combine open by running a 4.71 40 and showing off during the jumps.
+This led to him being a 3rd-round pick and he’s now arguably the best left tackle in the NFL today.

 This was a few plays after the play mentioned above.
 Bartch is still at left tackle, once more in pass protection.
 Watch how he keys with the defensive end.
-The defensive end hesi-steps towards the inside and then explodes to the outside, but Bartch remains unfazed.
+The end hesi-steps towards the inside and then explodes to the outside, but Bartch remains unfazed.
 He keeps his hips balanced and fires his hands and throws the defensive end.
 The end is quick to recover, but his rep is dismantled and the QB gets the ball out for a score.

 When you see offensive linemen do what I call “finish”, it’s like the Mortal Kombat term.
-I want to see them put their opponent in the dirt and establish themselves.
+I want to see them put their opponent in the dirt on rep and establish themselves.
 You have to be mean, physical, and gritty to be an NFL offensive linemen, and that means finishing well.
-Quenton Nelson left a body count on the field when he was at Notre Dame with the number of opponents he had eating turf.
-It bodes well for traits to translate to the next level when you do so.
-If Ben Bartch shows off the finishing moves at the Senior Bowl, he’ll quickly be a favorite in the one-on-one drills.
+Quenton Nelson left a body count like Stalingrad when he was at Notre Dame with the number of opponents he had eating turf.
+It shows off a lot of traits when you do so.
+If Ben Bartch shows off the finishing moves at the Senior Bowl, he’ll quickly be a favorite in the 1vs1 drills.

-Safe to say Bartch can finish and finish well.
+Safe to say…Bartch can finish and finish well.

 This is my favorite play of Bartch’s tape.
 Poor #14 blitzed into the wrong gap on this one.
 Bartch fires off and carries him well out of the play and then throws him down to the dirt.
 Watch the extra sauce at the end of this rep too.
-I laughed and right then, I decided to write this article.
+I laughed and right then I decided to write this article.